BalashovAD/SingleEditStringEquality/README.md

 primarily by increasing the register size.
 AVX introduces 256-bit wide YMM registers, thus augmenting the amount of data that can be processed simultaneously.

-These larger registers allow for processing up to 8 single-precision (32-bit) or 4 double-precision (64-bit) floating-point numbers, or integer data of varying sizes, from 8 to 256 bits, concurrently.
+These larger registers enable the processing of various data types concurrently.
+They can handle up to 8 single-precision (32-bit) or 4 double-precision (64-bit) floating-point numbers.
+Additionally, they can manage integer data of varying sizes, ranging from 8 to 256 bits.
 This capability greatly improves the throughput of such operations and, thus, the overall performance of tasks that can exploit this form of parallelism.

 Later versions of AVX introduced even wider registers (512 bits in AVX-512), further extending the capabilities of SIMD operations.

-By optimizing for SSE and AVX instructions, applications like this project's string comparison task can achieve higher levels of performance and efficiency, especially when dealing with large amounts of data.
+By using SSE and AVX instructions, tasks such as string comparison in this project can attain enhanced performance and efficiency, particularly with large data volumes.
 Implementations using these instruction sets can lead to significant reductions in computation time and improved parallelism, making them highly advantageous for a wide range of applications.

 ### Basic solution
 The key points:
-- Size of comparable strings can have difference 0 or 1
+- size of comparable strings can have difference 0 or 1;
-- Operation of adding or deleting is similar, stay only deleting
+- operation of adding or deleting is similar, stay only deleting;
-- if size difference is 1 - op should be deleting
+- if size difference is 1 - op should be deleting;
-- suggest that lhs is always bigger than rhs
+- suggest that lhs is always bigger than rhs.

 ```c++
 bool oneChangeSlow(std::string_view lhs, std::string_view rhs) noexcept {